EduardoZepeda/coffee-bytes-hugo/content/posts/go-testing-basico-y-coverage/index.en.md

 ok _/home/eduardo/Programacion/goTesting/testing 0.002s
 ```

-As our function is very short, we obtain a result of 100%, without breaking down, from coverage
+As our function is tiny, we obtain a result of 100%, without breaking down, from coverage

 ### Export coverage results